 Let us define what is included and not included on this list:

 Non-compound words whose earliest appearance in the written English record is in a work attributed to William Shakespeare.

 What is NOT included:

-Well, a decision had to be made and make one I did: our rule will be that if a potential compound word was clearly the result of combining two halves, each of which existed as an actual word in its own right aound the turn of the 17th century, then it will count as a compound word, and not be encluded in the primary list.
+What counts as a compound word?
+If a potential word was the result of combining two words, each of which existed as an actual word in its own right around the turn of the 17th century, then it will count as a compound word, and not be encluded in the primary list.